r-grandorder/tri-hermes/en/pages/Lostbelt/avalon1.md

 ---

 **Senji Muramasa:**
-Good grief, you don't know when to give up, do you, {(M) boy /(F) girl}?
+Good grief, you don't know when to give up, do you, [♂ boy /♀ girl]?
 Screw it, use a Command Spell on me!

 **Senji Muramasa:**
 If I'm strengthened, I should be able to hold them off on my own!
 This is where I'll retire from here, then!